-Find out what new exhibitions are coming to the galleries this year.
+Find out what new exhibitions are coming to the Galleries this year.
 In addition to our current exhibitions, Ray Harryhausen: Titan of Cinema and Joan Eardley & Catterline, our forthcoming exhibitions programme will showcase brand new contemporary painting, a UK and European premier and sublime photography.

 Alison Watt: A Portrait Without Likeness

-17 July 2021 until 9 January 2022, Scottish National Portrait Gallery.
+17 July 2021 until 9 January 2022, Scottish National Portrait Gallery

 Alison Watt is widely regarded as one of the leading painters working in the UK today.
-We are so excited to exhibit a significant body of her new work made in response to the practice of the celebrated 18-century portrait artist Allan Ramsay (1713-84).
+We are so excited to exhibit a significant body of her new work made in response to the practice of the celebrated eighteenth-century portrait artist Allan Ramsay (1713-84).